openUC2/UC2-Workshop/UC2_03_UC2_REST.md

 * https://github.com/openUC2/UC2-REST (=> firmware under ESP32/main; compile and flash on your ESP32 board)
 * https://github.com/beniroquai/BenesArduinoLibraries (=> all libraries necessary to compile the software)
 * https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all (=> CH340 drivers for the ESP32 board)
+* Add this to the Arduino IDE to use ESP32 boards https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

 We provide a dropbox with all Windows executables that you need to install in order to use UC2: